-“Mission 153, Grosseto Tower, line-up and wait, runway 03”.
+“Mix 153, Grosseto Tower, line up and wait runway 03”.

-The leading aircraft is clearly visible through the windshield 100 meters our 1 o’clock.
+We have rolled for some 900 meters and with the speed passing above 190 knots we rotate.
+Number one is clearly visible through the windshield 100 meters our 1 o’clock.

-“Gear up” as the speed keeps increasing rapidly.
+Gear up, as the speed keeps increasing rapidly.

-As Truppo gets too out of the afterburner the aircraft reacts with an abrupt reduction of speed and the first thing I think is that we are experiencing an engine stall and that I will have to eject since noise is almost undetectable.
+We are still in full AB trailing the smoke getting out of the leader that has already reduced to Military thrust.
+As Andrea gets too out of the afterburner the aircraft reacts with an abrupt reduction of speed and the first thing I think is that we are experiencing an engine stall and I will have to eject since noise is almost undetectable.

 We join up with the other TF104 in a gentle left turn towards the town of Siena.